Shelton Foreclosure Attorney

 If your home is facing foreclosure in Shelton, Connecticut, you have legal options available to you outside of filing for bankruptcy,depending on your financial situation and your bank’s willingness to work with you.
 Speak with Attorney Tim Pletter, a Shelton foreclosure lawyer,to understand your options.He willreview your case and determine which legal option is recommendedfor you.

 Over the past several years, there were fewer foreclosures because the government was providing financial assistance due to COVID, however, that assistance is now over andpeople in Connecticut are once again at risk of losing their home in foreclosure.
-This leaves some families feeling uncertain over their future.
-Don’t allow your beloved home to get lost because of bank delays, unmet promises, or false hope to homeowners who need actual legal assistance.

 It is crucial to speak with an attorney like Tim Pletter who knows how to use these options in your favor.